History of the North of England Irish Terrier Club

 My apologies to the many not mentioned here who have worked so hard and without whom there would have been no Club.

 Paul Livesey, Hon.
-Secretary, The North of England Irish Terrier Club.
+President, The North of England Irish Terrier Club.
 [8th January 2010]